-When you lay the data out like that it’s just flat out interesting to look at.
-It gives you (or me at least) a cool hybrid style view.
-It makes me think of the way that people invariably slow down and pause to appreciate the growth rings you see on a cross cut section of tree.
+When you lay the data out like that it’s just flat-out interesting to look at.
+It gives you (or me at least) a cool hybrid-style view.
+It makes me think of the way that people invariably slow down and pause to appreciate the growth rings you see on a cross-cut section of the tree.
 On one hand, you get a definite feeling of growth and movement and activity.
-On the other, you get a sobering perspective on long time scales.
+On the other, you get a sobering perspective on long-time scales.
 You need this appreciation when thinking about how human beings cooperate together and change as they do the work of your organization.
 This second feeling is a great counterweight to the action-oriented, get-it-done-now energy that we also must bring to our work.

 As we looked at these growth rings, Ryan and I started to deepen our appreciation of how much human experience is represented in those layers.
 How much somebody who has been around for 5 or 10 years has seen and learned-- all the things about the organization that are usually intangible and difficult to measure.
 We thought that it was a humble and human perspective on what our analytic minds would call human capital, but what we could just call out as accumulated human experience.